Kyle-Jeffrey-Reese/Website/content/authors/admin/_index.md

 ---
-bio: I am interested in Statistics, Applied Mathematics, and Computer Science and their applications in Insurance, Finance, and Biology.
+bio: I am interested in statistics, applied mathematics, and computer science and their applications in insurance, finance, and biology.
 education:
   courses:
   - course: Masters of Science in Statistics